What Types of Courses Can Be Taught During Intersession?

 Faculty members wishing to teach an Intersession class are requested to contact the department chair to discuss department needs.
 All Intersession course proposals must have the approval of the department chair and dean.

 Please note: faculty on the Writing Competency Subcommittee now require a minimum of 6 weeks of instruction for UDWR courses.
 To comply, CGE will not accept W course proposals for Intersession.

 Class Format and Contact Hours

-Winter Intersession 2020 allows for 11 days of instruction, plus weekends if needed.
-Courses may be offered face-to-face, online or as a hybrid.
+Winter Intersession 2021 allows for 14 days of instruction, plus weekends if needed.
+Courses may be offered online only.
 The specific minimum numbers of contact hours required for a class are as follows:

 - 1 unit of credit—15 contact hours (typically meets 3 hours per day for 5 days.)

 - 2 units of credit—30 contact hours( typically meets 3 hours per day for 10 days.)

 - 3 units of credit—45 contact hours (typically meets 3 hours per day for 14 days.)